Taught course

 Course content

-The School of Geographical Sciences ranks #1 in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
-The MSc is taught by world-leading researchers from the School's Hydrology, Glaciology and Earth Systems research groups.
-It is closely linked to the School's Geocomputation research strand, which hosts seminars and workshops aimed at consolidating links between environmental modelling and Data Science.
+The School of Geographical Sciences is ranked first in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
+The MSc is taught by world-leading researchers from the School's research groups in both physical geography and quantitative spatial science.
+It is closely linked to the School's research strand in Modelling and Geocomputation, which hosts seminars and workshops aimed at consolidating links between environmental modelling and data science.

 Information for international students